Brett Vroman

 Brett Grant Vroman (born December 25, 1955) is an American former professional basketball player.
-A 7'0" 220 lb center, he played college basketball at the University of California, Los Angeles (UCLA) and at the University of Nevada, Las Vegas (UNLV).
+A 7'0" 220 lb center, he played college basketball for the UCLA Bruins and UNLV Runnin' Rebels.
 His professional career included a brief stint with the NBA's Utah Jazz and 12 years playing in Europe.

-Vroman was selected by the Philadelphia 76ers with the 21st pick in the fourth round of the 1978 NBA Draft but never made the team.
-On July 27, 1980 he signed as a free agent with the Utah Jazz for whom he played 11 games in 1980-81, averaging 3.1 points, 2.3 rebounds and 0.8 assist per game.
+Vroman was selected by the Philadelphia 76ers with the 21st pick in the fourth round of the 1978 NBA draft but never made the team.
+On July 27, 1980, he signed as a free agent with the Utah Jazz for whom he played 11 games in 1980–81, averaging 3.1 points, 2.3 rebounds and 0.8 assist per game.

 After ending his NBA career, he played in Europe, mostly in Italy.

 He is the father of the late Jackson Vroman, who was selected by the Chicago Bulls in the 2004 NBA draft and played with the Phoenix Suns and the New Orleans Hornets / New Orleans/Oklahoma City Hornets from 2004 to 2006.